James Gallagher (California politician)

-James M. "Jamie" Gallagher (born March 7, 1981) is a Republican American politician currently serving in the California State Assembly.
-He represents the Assembly District #3, located in the northern Sacramento Valley.
-As of February 8, 2022, he was voted by the Assembly Republican Caucus as the Minority Leader of the California State Assembly.
+James M. Gallagher (born March 7, 1981) is an American politician currently serving in the California State Assembly.
+He represents the 3rd Assembly district, located in the northern Sacramento Valley.
+Gallagher served as the Minority Leader of the California State Assembly from 2022 to 2025.

 Background

 Gallagher is the descendant of Irish immigrants who settled northern California in the early 1800s.
 His paternal grandfather, Robert Gallagher, served four years (1985–89) on the Sutter County Board of Supervisors.